Product Recycling | ACER ESG

 Australia

-Electronic waste is managed by the National Television and Computer Recycling Scheme (NTCRS) under the Australian federal government, which manages the recycling of televisions, computers, printers, computer parts and peripheral products.
-The objectives of NTCRS are to reduce waste that ends up in landfill, increase recycling rates and provide convenient access to recycling services for households and small businesses throughout Australia.
-Acer collaborates with NTCRS-approved Ecycle Solutions recyclers to recycle e-waste.
+In Australian electronic waste is managed under the National Television and Computer Recycling Scheme (NTCRS) which is overseen by the Australian Federal Government.
+The NTCRS provides the framework on how the recycling of televisions, computers, printers, computer parts and peripheral products, are recycled, under Federal Laws.
+The objectives of NTCRS are to reduce waste that ends up in landfill, increase recycling rates and provide convenient access to recycling services for all Australians, households, and businesses throughout Australia.
+Acer collaborates with an approved NTCRS provider, NYCRS Ecycle Solutions, to achieve our commitments to the recycling of our e-waste.

 Europe